ibm-cloud-docs/activity-tracker/at_events.md

 | `atracker.target.get` | This event is generated when an administrator retrieves a target and its details by specifying the ID of the target.|
 | `atracker.target.update` | This event is generated when an administrator updates a target details by specifying the ID of the target. |
 | `atracker.target.delete` | This event is generated when an administrator deletes a target by specifying the ID of the target. |
 {: caption="Table 1.
-Events for account settings actions" caption-side="top"}
+Events for managing targets" caption-side="top"}

 ### Routes